Growth medium: Types

 The most common growth media for microorganisms are nutrient broths (liquid nutrient medium) or lysogeny broth medium.
 Liquid media are often mixed with agar and poured via a sterile media dispenser into Petri dishes to solidify.
 These agar plates provide a solid medium on which microbes may be cultured.
 They remain solid, as very few bacteria are able to decompose agar (the exception being some species in the genera: Cytophaga, Flavobacterium, Bacillus, Pseudomonas, and Alcaligenes).
 Bacteria grown in liquid cultures often form colloidal suspensions.

 The difference between growth media used for cell culture and those used for microbiological culture is that cells derived from whole organisms and grown in culture often cannot grow without the addition of, for instance, hormones or growth factors which usually occur in vivo.
 In the case of animal cells, this difficulty is often addressed by the addition of blood serum or a synthetic serum replacement to the medium.
 In the case of microorganisms, no such limitations exist, as they are often unicellular organisms.
 One other major difference is that animal cells in culture are often grown on a flat surface to which they attach, and the medium is provided in a liquid form, which covers the cells.
 In contrast, bacteria such as Escherichia coli may be grown on solid or in liquid media.

-An important distinction between growth media types is that of defined versus undefined media.
+An important distinction between growth media types is that of chemically defined versus undefined media.
 A defined medium will have known quantities of all ingredients.
 For microorganisms, they consist of providing trace elements and vitamins required by the microbe and especially defined carbon and nitrogen sources.
 Glucose or glycerol are often used as carbon sources, and ammonium salts or nitrates as inorganic nitrogen sources.
 An undefined medium has some complex ingredients, such as yeast extract or casein hydrolysate, which consist of a mixture of many chemical species in unknown proportions.
 Undefined media are sometimes chosen based on price and sometimes by necessity – some microorganisms have never been cultured on defined media.